BSA Gold Star

 Built from 1938 to 1963 with 350cc and 500cc single-cylinder engines.

-Besides being hand built, with many optional performance modifications
+high performance.
+Besides being hand built, with many optional performance modifications available, they

-available, they came from the factory with documented dynamometer test
+came from the factory with documented dynamometer test results.

 The first Gold Star was an M24.
-It had an alloy 496 cc engine, an Electron
+It had a 496 cc engine, an Electron

-alloy gearbox, and a light tube frame devoid of side-car lugs.
+alloy gearbox, and a light steel tubular frame devoid of side-car lugs.
 This model

 1949 ZB34.
 The 499 cc B34 Gold Star had a modified crankshaft and a different